China Moon

 The total runtime of China Moon is 99 minutes (1h 39m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.1/10, and global collection metrics, China Moon stands as a challenging project for the creators.
-It remains an essential piece of the 1994 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.1/10, and global performance metrics, China Moon is classified as a ABOVE AVERAGE.
+It remains an essential part of the 1994 cinematic calendar.

 Frequently Asked Questions